The refined local Donaldson-Thomas theory of curves: Introduction

 \subsubsection{Local orbicurves}

 Chuang-Diaconescu-Donagi-Pantev \cite{CDDP_parabolic} gave a string theoretic derivation of the conjecture of Hausel-Letellier-Rodriguez--Villegas on the cohomology of character varieties with marked points \cite{HLRV_character} (see also \cite{Mell_char_var_MD, Mell_Higgs_no_punc}).
 Their formula is identified with a \emph{refined BPS expansion} in the PT theory of a \emph{local root stack}, an orbifold version of our local curves.
 It would be intriguing to approach \cite[Conj.~(1.5)]{CDDP_parabolic} by adapting our techniques to the orbifold setting.
+In fact, the seemingly mysterious change of variables proposed in \cite[Conj.~(1.5)]{CDDP_parabolic} aligns precisely with the introduction of the variables $t_4, t_5$ as in \eqref{eqn: new variables}.